Skip to main content

 • duration - duration in milliseconds,

-• delay – delay before the animation starts,
+• delay - delay before starting,

-• endDelay – delay after the animation ends,
+• endDelay - delay after completion,

 note